vishlal93/wise_assessment/README.md

 ## 2) Fix Experience Dimension - SQL

 There appeared to be a tagging error in the experience column.
-Some users were tagged as "New" having had previous transactions tagged as "Existing"
+Some users were tagged as "New" despite having previous transactions tagged as "Existing"

 My assumptions were as follows:
 - A user tagged "New" at any point was indeed a New user.
 - A user could only move from "New" to "Existing" once they had triggered the "Transfer Transferred" event